School Site Council (SSC)

 The SSC, SAC, and ELAC can bring diverse ideas to the table, and help the school craft a shared plan for improvement.
 The most effective councils and committees are able to focus on the big picture, make a concerted effort to achieve authentic participation of staff and families, diagnose problems, develop innovative and effective solutions, and work collaboratively to monitor progress.

 What are the roles of the School Site Council (SSC)?

 A School Site Council must be established at all San Francisco Schools.
 The elected members of the SSC represent parents, students, community members, and school staff in school governance.
-By state law, the SSC must oversee the site-based budgeting of categorical funds.
-In SFUSD, the SSC plays a broader role in developing the Academic Plan and overall school site budget.
+By state law, the SSC must oversee the site-based budgeting of categorical funds and the development and monitoring of the BSC/SPSA.
 The SSC is expected to: